 - Sixth priority shall be given to all other applicants.

 Special Needs, Disabilities and English as an Additional Language (EAL)

 The School welcomes all applicants irrespective of any learning needs and/or disabilities.
-However, its facilities (physical and otherwise) for pupils with learning difficulties and/or disabilities are currently limited.
 The School will do all that is reasonable to comply with the Equality Act 2010 so that the School may accommodate the needs of disabled applicants for which, with reasonable adjustments, the School can cater adequately.